pambros/HMM-3D-Catheter-Tip-Tracking/README.md

 To see if everything went fine, check the files `cpp/generated/stderrbuildConfig.txt`, `cpp/generated/stdoutbuildConfig.txt`, `cpp/generated/stderrcompile.txt` and `cpp/generated/stdoutcompile.txt`.

-Finally examples are simply launch with a batch script.
+Finally examples are simply launched with a batch script.

 ```batch
 cd ../examples/HMMPowell